How To Avoid A Tax Audit In 12 Simple Steps

 Take all of the deductions you qualify for, but be completely honest and especially careful with these deductions.
 If you qualify for a deduction that is abnormal for your business size or type, be sure to have clear, precise records to show the IRS in case of a tax audit.

-Read our post The Complete List Of Small Business Tax Deductions for more details about the deductions you may qualify for.
+The complete list of small business tax deductions will have more details about the deductions you may qualify for.

 8. Use Schedule Cs With Caution